Yanow0/DodocordV2/README.md

 - **/help**: This command allows users to view a list of available commands and their descriptions.

 - **/gameserver_start**: This command allows users with administrator permissions to start a Nitrado game server.
-It requires the Nitrado server ID and a bearer token for authentication.

 - **/gameserver_stop**: This command allows users with administrator permissions to stop a Nitrado game server.
-It requires the Nitrado server ID and a bearer token for authentication.

 - **/gameserver_restart**: This command allows users with administrator permissions to restart a Nitrado game server.
-It requires the Nitrado server ID and a bearer token for authentication.

 - **/gameserver_status**: This command allows users to check the status of a Nitrado game server.
-It requires the Nitrado server ID and a bearer token for authentication.

-- **/gameserver_info**: This command allows users to retrieve information about a Nitrado game server such as the server name, ID, and current players.
-It requires the Nitrado server ID and a bearer token for authentication.

 - **/list_gameservers**: This command allows users to view a list of all Nitrado game servers on the server.

 - **/add_gameserver**: This command allows users with administrator permissions to add a Nitrado game server to the server list.
-It requires the Nitrado server ID, a bearer token for authentication, and a name for the server.

 - **/remove_gameserver**: This command allows users with administrator permissions to remove a Nitrado game server from the server list.

-It requires the Nitrado server ID and a bearer token for authentication.
+- **/get_closest_tp**: This command allows users to retrieve the closest teleportation point to their destination.

 It's important to note that some commands such as /gameserver_start, /gameserver_stop, /gameserver_restart, /add_gameserver and /remove_gameserver require administrator permissions.

-Note: Some commands require administrator permissions.

 ## Running the bot